-See in Glossary detection is performed by casting a ray from Center downwards through the local Y-axis.
+See in Glossary is performed by casting a ray from Center downwards through the local Y-axis.
 The wheel has a Radius and can extend downwards according to the Suspension Distance.
 The vehicle is controlled from scripting using different properties: motorTorque, brakeTorque and steerAngle.
 See the Wheel Collider scripting reference for more information.

 The Wheel Collider computes friction separately from the rest of physics engineA system that simulates aspects of physical systems so that objects can accelerate correctly and be affected by collisions, gravity and other forces.
 More info